 Note that your old site is still active.
 At this point, no one knows you're going to shift yet (except of course you and your new host).

 Upload your pages to your new host.
 Test all your pages.
 Make sure they work.
-Remember - you have not yet officially shifted.
-If you have your own domain name, you have also not yet updated your DNS to point to your new host.
+Remember — you have not yet officially shifted.
+If you have your own domain name, you have also not yet updated your DNS to point to your new host, and you'll probably have to test the new site using the temporary web address or IP address given by your new web host.
 The whole point of this exercise is to make sure everything is functional on both ends.

-If you have your own domain name, and you're shifting it with your website, update your DNS records with your registrar only when you're satisfied that your new site works as intended.
+If you have your own domain name, update the DNS records with your registrar only when you're satisfied that your new site works as intended.

-Although the registrars tell you that the update should be completed within 48 hours or so, in practice it actually takes about a week for all the name servers around the world to catch up with the new location of your domain.
+Although the registrars tell you that the update should be completed within 48 hours or so, in practice it may take a bit longer than that for all the name servers around the world to catch up with the new location of your domain.
 In that interim, only some parts of the world will be able access your domain at your new host; the rest will continue to access the old site.
 Note that even if you see the new site in your browser, it is not necessarily true that others will see the new site.
-This is normal - do not worry.
+This is normal — do not worry.

 After the week (where you maintain identical copies of your site on both your old and new host) is up, what you do next depends on whether you moved your domain name or whether your URL changed when you changed web hosts.

 If you had your own domain name previously, which you moved with your site, you have little else to do.
-You can simply terminate your account with your old web host, and you're done (or if you can afford it, wait a week or so longer to make sure every ISP's and search engine's DNS records have been updated).
+You can simply terminate your account with your old web host, and you're done.
+If you can afford it, wait a week or so longer to make sure that the DNS records for every internet provider and search engine have been updated.
 Your visitors will probably not even know that you changed hosts.
 Your search engine listings are not affected since they still point to the right place: your domain.
-Everything is, hopefully, dandy.

 For each page that is under the old URL, put a Redirect statement pointing it to the new location.
 Take the following line for example:

-Search engines like Google, it is claimed, will also follow the link to index the new URL, and transfer the page rank of your old page to the new one.
-If you don't know about Google's page ranking strategy, see my article Google Search Engine Ranking Tips at http://www.thesitewizard.com/archive/google.shtml.
-I don't think all search engines do this automatically though.
+Search engines like Google, it is claimed, will also follow the link to index the new address, and treat the new page as a replacement for your old one.
+Some of the rank associated with your old page will also be transferred to the new.
+I don't know if all search engines do this automatically though.
 Like I said, there will be some losses: you can only reduce them, not avoid them altogether.

 If you're afraid that you might accidentally forget to list some page in your list of redirections, you can put a simple catch-all that redirects any remaining URLs to your new main page.
 The catch-all is probably only useful in catching humans that arrive at your site, and won't help you with your search engine listings.
-It involves simply redirecting all file not found errors to the main page of your new URL:
+It involves simply redirecting all file not found errors to the main page of your new URL (given as "www.example.com" in the code below).

 The "0" in the line specifies that the browser should wait 0 seconds before redirecting.
 If you want to display some sort of message, you can always change that to (say) 5 to tell the browser to wait 5 seconds.
 The tag would then read:

-Even if you wait "0" seconds, you should still include some sort of short message in the body of your web page together with a clickable link to the correct page on your new site.
-This is because some old browsers might not support the META refresh tag that is used here.
-A visible, clickable link will give your visitors an alternative way to get to your actual page.
+Even if you wait "0" seconds, you should still include some sort of short message in the body of your web page together with a clickable link to the correct page on your new site, just in case your visitors have disabled automatic redirection in their web browsers.
+A visible, clickable link will give these people an alternative way to get to your actual page.

 Note that "0" and the new URL are part of the same string that is assigned to the "content" attribute.
 The opening inverted commas (ie, quotation marks) are before the time ("0" in our case) and the closing inverted commas are after the URL.
 The URL itself does not begin with any quotation marks.

-If your web server (old and new) has logs, or if you have a statistics counter that tracks referrals to your website, make a list of all the sites that sent visitors to your site.
-Visit those sites and see if they are still referring to your old URL.
-If so, you might want to inform the webmaster of that site of your new URL.
+If your web server (old and new) has web logs, or if you have a statistics counter that tracks referrals to your website, make a list of all the sites that sent visitors to your site.
+Visit those sites and see if they are still using your old URL.
+If so, you might want to inform the webmaster of that site of your new address.

-If your old URL is listed in any directories, you should also take the trouble to update them.
-Likewise, you will want to quickly submit your new URL to the search engines.
+You will probably also want to submit your new URL to the search engines.
 Note that some search engines take forever to list a new site, so you just have to be patient.

 How much time do you have to update the links?
 It really depends.
-Theoretically you have as much time as you want, as long as you continue to maintain your old hosting account where you can set up redirections to your new URL.
-In practice however, free web hosts (especially the smaller ones) sometimes notice that an account has gone dormant and will remove it.
+If your site was previously on a commercial web host, you have as much time as you want, as long as you continue to maintain your old hosting account where you can set up redirections to your new URL.
+On the other hand, if your old account was situated on a free web host, it will only be for as long as they let you keep that account.
+Some free web hosts, especially the smaller ones, will notice that an account has gone dormant and prune it from their system.
 Redirection pages also tend to lose some people along the way (not everyone follows the redirection).

 My experience is that it is very difficult to exhaustively remove all links pointing to your old URL.
 Some webmasters can't be bothered (particularly the webmasters of sites that have not been updated for years); some cannot be traced (no email address on the site); and sometimes you fail to notice the odd site or so that rarely sends you traffic.
-Till this day, I'm still receiving redirected traffic at my very first web host set up in 1996 for (the predecessor of) thefreecountry.com!
+Till this day (in 2001), I'm still receiving redirected traffic from my very first web host set up in 1996 for (the predecessor of) thefreecountry.com!

 In general, no matter what you do, if you're changing URLs, you're bound to lose some visitors.
 Hopefully, the tips given above will help you reduce your losses in the confusion surrounding the move.
 At the very least, you will have avoided some of the problems I encountered when I moved my sites.